ValeriiaProskuriakova/AppleShop-WebApp-ES6/README.md

 # Web Application built with JavaScript - copy of the online Apple Shop
 ES6 features like modules, arrow functions, fetch request etc are used <br />
 Modules are compiled with Webpack <br />
-Json-server is used for API requests <br />
+Json-server deployed to Vercel is used for API requests <br />

 Consists of 6 modules: <br />
   1. Cards module containing a function with: <br />